geonetwork/doc/source/tutorials/hookcustomizations/ui/index.rst

      <cssSource webappPath="/catalog/lib/bootstrap-table/dist" />
    </require>

-Now, if we build, deploy and enter |project_name|, we can use this new style called "custom": http://localhost:8080/geonetwork/srv/eng/catalog.search?view=custom
+Now, if we build, deploy and enter GeoNetwork, we can use this new style called "custom": http://localhost:8080/geonetwork/srv/eng/catalog.search?view=custom

 Import default style
 ====================